anandojha/qmrebind/docs/tutorial1_hsp90.rst

 ==============================================

-In this tutorial, we will be parametrizing the HSP90 protein with an inhibitor using the LEAP and antechamber tools.
-We will then replace the inhibitor partial charges using qmrebind to generate more accurate parameters for simulation (in SEEKR2 or another application).
+In this tutorial, we will be parametrizing the HSP90 protein with an inhibitor using the LEAP and Antechamber tools.
+We will then replace the inhibitor partial charges using qmrebind to generate more accurate parameters (for simulation in SEEKR2 or another application).

 Initial Parametrization
 -----------------------

-Let us start with the protein databank (PDB) crystal structure 2BSM (where the inhibitor is also known as compound 3)[1].
+Let us start with the protein databank (PDB) crystal structure 2BSM (where the inhibitor is also known as **compound 3**)[1].

 Follow the link to the PDB page for HSP90/inhibitor: https://www.rcsb.org/structure/2BSM.